felippe-regazio/plume-css/README.md

 # Building Docs

-The documentation and the Theme Editor is automatically generatated.
-New properties, prefixe and base configuration changes will be automatically updated.
+The documentation and the Theme Editor is automatically generated.
+New properties, prefixes and base configuration changes will be automatically updated.

 Developing